python-jsonschema/jsonschema/docs/validate.rst

-If you *do* want the generality, or just want to add a few specific additional types as being acceptable for a validator object, then you should update an existing `TypeChecker` or create a new one.
+If you *do* want the generality, or just want to add a few specific additional types as being acceptable for a validator object, then you should update an existing `jsonschema.TypeChecker` or create a new one.
 You may then create a new `Validator` via `jsonschema.validators.extend`.

 .. testcode::